Skip to footer content

 JAVA

-How to Read PDF Files in Java - Figure 2: Reading PDF Text Output
+How to Read PDF File in Java, Figure 2: Reading PDF Text Output Reading PDF Text Output

-Other methods available in the PageSelection class which can be used to extract text from various page include: [firstPage](/java/object-reference/api/com/ironsoftware/ironpdf/edit/PageSelection.html#lastPage()), [lastPage](/java/object-reference/api/com/ironsoftware/ironpdf/edit/PageSelection.html#firstPage()), pageRange, and [allPages](/java/object-reference/api/com/ironsoftware/ironpdf/edit/PageSelection.html#allPages()).
+Other methods available in the PageSelection class which can be used to extract text from various pages include: [firstPage](/java/object-reference/api/com/ironsoftware/ironpdf/edit/PageSelection.html#lastPage()), [lastPage](/java/object-reference/api/com/ironsoftware/ironpdf/edit/PageSelection.html#firstPage()), pageRange, and [allPages](/java/object-reference/api/com/ironsoftware/ironpdf/edit/PageSelection.html#allPages()).

 Read Text from a Newly-Generated PDF File

-We can also search text from newly generated PDF file from either HTML file or URL.
-The following sample code generates PDF from URL and extracts all text from the website.
+Search text can also be performed from a newly generated PDF file from either an HTML file or URL.
+The following sample code generates PDFs from URL and extracts all text from the website.

 PdfDocument pdf = PdfDocument.renderUrlAsPdf("https://unsplash.com/");